legoya/td-learning/README.md

 The entire program is writen in **python3** and only using base libraries.

 ### Connect Four
-Not yet implemented - a 6*7 board with ~42! states
+Not yet implemented - a 6*7 board has ~4.5 x 10^13! states